Let Them Run Free: Why It's Harder Than Ever To Be A Parent Today - SHE'SAID'

 When my girls were in elementary school and I finally did get an iPhone, I quickly got into the habit of checking it approximately 37,000 times a day.
 (Okay, that’s perhaps a slight exaggeration: a study from Deloitte found that the average person looks at her phone 47 times in a 24-hour-period.)
 That glowing rectangle might as well have been glued to my hand.
 My daughter once fantasized about throwing my phone on the subway tracks when she realized I hadn’t heard a word of the story she’d been telling me about her day at school.
 I’m just as addicted to my phone as the next parent.

-On Twitter recently, a writer who just gave birth to her second child wondered how people managed to breastfeed before there were smartphones.
+On Twitter recently, a writer who just gave birth to her second child wondered how people managed to breastfeed before smartphones.
 I thought about all the books I read during the years I nursed my girls.
-They got used to having a book balanced on their head while they ate, and I rediscovered my love of reading, which I’d lost track of during my college years.
+They got used to having a book balanced on their head while they ate, and I rediscovered my love of reading, which had waned during my college years.
 If I’d had a smartphone, would I have read any of those books?
 Or would I have spent those hours scrolling Twitter, playing Words With Friends, or – more likely – obsessively reading about child development and parenting theories?

 Once my daughters were old enough to go places without me, I insisted they have iPhones.
 Some of my friends said they’d never give their kids smartphones, smugly declaring that they’d wait as long as possible to give them a phone at all, and that even then it would only be a flip phone.
 (And also – no social media!
 To which I say, whatever.)
 But I wanted to be able to track my kids via GPS, be sure that they’d seen my messages and vice versa (the only acceptable use for read receipts, in my opinion), and know they could access navigation apps if (when!) they got lost.